DIY Button Jewelry: Button Earrings + Button Crafts

 I hope you found this DIY button jewelry and button crafts posts helpful.
 Whether you want to make your own jewelry or are looking to make a unique gift, I am sure you will get hooked on making button jewelry.

 For more DIY button jewelry ideas, check out the book Beautiful Jewelry.

-If you liked this post, consider following and bookmarking the Art & Design page of this site.
+If you liked this post, consider following and bookmarking the Art, Crafting, and Design page of this site.
 There I share numerous art and design projects and tips.